Features of the EnviroDIY Mayfly Data Logger:

 A voltage boost circuit provides a 5 volt supply that can be switched on or off by using pin D22.
 This pin is also used to turn the “3.3v_Switched” output on or off.

 Grove connectors provide easy interface to 4 groups of digital pins.
 Three of the connectors contain digital pins (4, 5, 6, 7, 10, and 11) and the forth connector is for I2C protocol.
-Note: the I2C connector has the proper pin order found on all Grove I2C ports, but the white silkscreen printing on the board has the SDA and SCL pins reversed.
+Note: on board versions 0.3 and 0.4, the I2C connector has the proper pin order found on all Grove I2C ports, but the white silkscreen printing on the board has the SDA and SCL pins reversed.
 The pins are correct, only the printing is swapped.
+The printing is correct on version 0.5.

 Two more Grove connectors interface with the ADS1115 auxiliary 16-bit A/D converter.